A formal request to modify the original project scope, typically with associated cost and timeline adjustments.

 The gradual expansion of project requirements beyond the original agreement, often without corresponding budget increases.

-A formal document defining project scope, deliverables, timeline, and terms between an agency and client.
+A formal document defining project scope, deliverables, timeline, and terms between a firm and client.

 A billing structure where payments are tied to the completion and approval of specific project phases or deliverables.